Kailejiang/Project-Supplement/README.md

-* schnet_IIA :
+* schnet_IIA.py :
-  Include interatomic interaction attention and SMU blocks.(replace it with the original schnetpack/representation/schnet.py when using it)
+  Include interatomic interaction attention and SMU blocks (replace it with the original schnetpack/representation/schnet.py when using it).

+* train_with_trans_embedding.py :
+  A method for using continuous feature transfer learning.